Introduction

 - Average Cost: $3,000 – $7,000

-- Explanation: Medium-sized pool decks require a moderate amount of materials and labor for resurfacing.
-Depending on the desired finish and level of customization, options such as stamped concrete, decorative overlays, or paver installations may be considered.
-These options offer enhanced aesthetics and durability but cost more than basic resurfacing methods.
+- Explanation: Resurfacing medium-sized decks involves a balanced amount of materials and labor.
+Depending on your aesthetic preferences and customization level, options like stamped concrete, decorative overlays, or paver installations can be explored, providing both beauty and durability at a higher cost compared to basic methods.

 - Large Pool Deck (Over 500 square feet):